10+ Resignation Acceptance Letter Templates for Every Situation

 10+ Resignation Acceptance Letter/Email Templates

 Each resignation situation calls for a slightly different format and tone.
-HR professionals and managers can modify the ready-to-use resignation acceptance letter/email templates below according to the circumstances.
+HR professionals and managers can modify the ready-to-use resignation acceptance letter/email templates below according to the circumstances, or even organize them using a digital booklet maker for easy access and sharing.
 These samples are up to date for 2025 and adhere to professional standards.

 General Acceptance Letter